“But the worst o’ your foes is the sun over’ead;

 The final medal roll for the action would be a Victoria Cross, two Bars to the Military Cross, two Military Crosses, a Bar to the Distinguished Conduct Medal, two Distinguished Conduct Medals, five Military Medals, two Indian Orders of Merit and two Indian Distinguished Service Medals.

-The story of the Henderson VC is here
+The story of the action is here: Henderson VC

-However, some of the Manchester’s became lost in the dark and fell into the hands of the Arabs.
+However, some of the Manchester’s and other parts of the column became lost in the dark and fell into the hands of the Arabs.
 Some were killed immediately whilst others were taken prisoner.

 “20 men killed, 60 men wounded and 318 missing.
 Only 79 British and 81 Indian missing soldiers were later released by the Arabs (and some of these had been captured previously), so the count of men dead was in fact over 180.
 The 1/32nd Sikh Pioneers lost 30 men killed; being non-Muslim they stood little chance of survival if captured.
 The Manchester Regiment lost 3 officers and 131 NCOs and men killed; it is believed that around 100 prisoners from the Manchester Regiment were taken to Najaf and killed there.”

 Newcastle Journal 6th August 1920

 The situation reached Parliament on 9th August:

 HC Deb 09 August 1920 vol 133 cc17-8

 asked the Lord Privy Seal if he can give the House any further information regarding the position on the Lower Euphrates?